SubhankarGhosh1233/EXCEL_ALL_PROJECTS/Auto_Student_Payment_Status/README.md

 ##  How's It Work
 This is a automated Student Payment Workbook,which contains three sheets.
 In the  "MAIN DATA" Sheet here is a Student entry table,where we have to enter the Student's name and enrolled course.
-It will be automatically updated in the "STATUS" sheet.Now,as the student will pay the installment,automatically all info will get updated in the student info table also.
+It will be automatically updated in the "STATUS" sheet.Now,as the student will pay the installment, automatically all info will get updated in the student info table also.
 ## Screenshots

 1